 - Confirm that your partner is capable of having a child.
 Your doctor will want to see whether your partner has any fertility problems, especially if your partner has never had a child or is older than age 40.
-This may require a gynecological examination and other tests.
+This may require a gynecological exam and other tests.

 Doctors usually perform vasectomy reversals at a surgery center or hospital.
 The procedure is generally done on an outpatient basis — without an overnight stay.
 Some surgeons are able to do the surgery in the clinic, but you'll want to make sure that the surgeon is able to do a more complex repair (vasoepididymostomy) in the clinic, if that becomes necessary.

 Your doctor may use general anesthesia to make you unconscious during surgery.
-Or your surgeon may give you an anesthetic that keeps you from feeling pain, but doesn't put you to sleep — such as an epidural, spinal or local anesthetic.
+Or your surgeon may give you an anesthetic that keeps you from feeling pain but doesn't put you to sleep — such as a local anesthetic.